-While the initial closing of businesses put a sudden halt to most existing renovation projects and plans, the lengthy stay at home period has had many homeowners looking around their kitchen and bath and discovering the need to renovate.
+While the initial closing of businesses put a sudden halt to most existing renovation projects and plans, the lengthy stay at home period has had many homeowners looking around and discovering the need to remodel their kitchen and bath.
 The slow business pace and fact that many people do have more time on their hands now theoretically means it is an ideal time to research and plan a new kitchen or remodel.

 But can a remodel take place during this time?

 Let us look at some different stages of remodeling and the pros and cons of renovating during this time.

 Believe it or not this is an ideal time for planning a new home renovation.
 The extra time stuck at home means time to look around your home and take note of what really bothers you or you wish you could redo.
 Additionally, at this time you are likely using your kitchen more than you ever did before and are discovering the features you love or hate about your current kitchen.
 Being unable to go out to the malls, movies and bars means extra time to browse online.
 In addition to social media platforms like Instagram and Pinterest you can spend time browsing sites like Houzz or Better Homes Magazines and look through Portfolio’s and projects that different remodeling contractors have done for ideas and inspiration.
 Finally, at this slow business time, interior designers have more time and patience to discuss ideas and you may even be able to get yourself a great deal if you can commit to some kind of project with a contractor.
 Virtual walkthroughs, remote consultations and wireframes and design sketches can all be done from the safety and comfort of your home!